Time to Retrain? Detecting Concept Drifts in Machine Learning Systems: Conclusion

 \section{Conclusion}

-In this work, we propose~\toolS, a concept drift detection framework that can detect concept drifts with better precision and recall compared to state-of-the-art while using fewer manual labels and having fewer constraints concerning the data distribution and model architecture. \toolS addresses industry concerns in concept drift detection and allows for its integration into existing maintenance frameworks.
+We propose \toolS, a concept drift detection framework that outperforms the state-of-the-art in precision and recall while requiring fewer manual labels and offering more flexibility in data distribution and model architecture. \toolS addresses industry challenges and integrates easily into existing maintenance frameworks.
+The implementation of CDSeer and the ROUTER dataset are close-sourced.
+However, we provide sufficient description to re-implement the proposed method.
+As for evaluation, seven of the described datasets are publicly available for reproduction.